Wendy-SG/WorkSpaceManager.nvim/README.md

 # WorkspaceManager.vim

-WorkspaceManager.vim is a Vim plugin for managing workspaces and providing a tree-like view of your project structure.
+WorkspaceManager.vim is a NeoVim plugin for managing workspaces and providing a tree-like view of your project structure.

 ## Table of Contents